Legal Aid Ontario: Free Legal Help in Your Language

-Understanding free and subsidized legal help in Ontario | Lawyers Who Speak
+Free and subsidized legal help in Ontario | Lawyers Who Speak

 What Is Legal Aid Ontario?

 Legal Aid Ontario (LAO) is an independent, publicly funded organization established under the Legal Aid Services Act.
-Its mandate is to promote access to justice by helping low-income individuals access legal representation and advice.
+Its mandate is to promote access to justice by helping low-income individuals in Ontario access legal representation and advice.

 What Types of Cases Does Legal Aid Cover?